Abhishek2019/EasyCure/README.md

 # EasyCure
-EasyCure is a revolutionary system that will act as bridge between Hospitals and Patients.(Under Developed)
+EasyCure is a revolutionary system that will act as bridge between Hospitals and Patients.